-I‘m a firm believer that not much is required to start your own business.
+I‘m a firm believer not much is required to start your own business.
 You really just need to get out there and start making sales (read: revenue).

-But there are a few things you should consider doing before you start your own business.
-Let’s look at a few.
+In any case, there are a few things you should consider doing before you start your own business, no matter how you plan to begin.

-Brush Up On the Fundamentals
+1. Brush Up On the Fundamentals

 Not only will this help you improve your basic writing skills, but it may even lead to a few business contacts and potentially a few gigs.